 After summiting North Bubble, head back the way you came down and turn right onto Bubbles Divide toward Jordan Pond.

-This rocky downhill section was my least favorite part of the hike, but it’s not extremely long.
+This rocky downhill section was my least favorite part of the hike, but it’s not too long.

 Jordan Pond to the Trailhead